bhlangonijr/flubber/README.md

 The building blocks of any scripts are the actions.
 Currently actions written in Javascript and Python are supported as long as the expected interface is implemented - a simple function having arguments `context` and `args`.
-These actions can be served by any web server as dynamic/static content or as local files: Ex.:
+These actions can be served by any web server as dynamic/static content or as local files, e.g.:

 ```javascript
     // hello action.
 Example URL: https://mywebsite.com/hello.js